By Pavel Tsatsouline, Chairman

 I had many a conversation with Marty on the topic of reps.
 One of the many priceless lessons the Grandmaster taught me was: higher rep sets do not need to push the limit.
-If you operate in my dad’s poundage range in any lift, you will realize that 295x8 is hard but not RM for a lifter with a 400-pound max.
-Write this down: 1-3x8-10 done with an 80-90% effort will build mass without compromising technique and safety.
+If you operate in my dad’s poundage range in any lift, you will realize that 295×8 is hard but not RM for a lifter with a 400-pound max.
+Write this down: 1-3 x 8-10 done with an 80-90% effort will build mass without compromising technique and safety.

 Vladimir picked up the barbell less than five years ago and never looked back.
-Coaching him is a challenge because, like a young man he believes he is, my dad tends to overdo things.
-Once he did not perform as well as expected in a meet.
-After a thorough interrogation my old man fessed up that he had climbed 306 floors several days before!
+Coaching him is a challenge because, like the young man he believes he is, my dad tends to overdo things.
+Once, he did not perform as well as expected in a meet.
+After a thorough interrogation, my old man fessed up that he had climbed 306 floors several days before!

 StrongFirst is not in the babysitting business.
 We serve the top 1% performers and those who are totally committed to claw their way up to the 1%.
-Which is why the sports psychology text that we chose to publish, Psych, is the manual on reaching world class performance—not cheerleading drivel to lure the lazy off the couch.
+Which is why the sports psychology text we chose to publish, Psych, is a manual on reaching world-class performance—not cheerleading drivel to lure the lazy off the couch.

 As they used to say in the Rhodesian army: “Be a man among men.”
 Regardless of your age or circumstances.